Dazzle-App/Audience/readme.md

 This repo is intended to be fully tested.
 If you have the repo installed locally, as in the development installation instructions above, navigate to the folder on your machine, and run `composer test` or `composer test-coverage` to run the entire test suite.

+> Note: run tests in the package folder, not from the application root, and not in the `vendor` directory either.